glorianwachukwu1/glorianwachukwu1/README.md

 ### About Me

-🙋‍♀️ I'm passionate about AI, data analytics, and building intelligent systems.
+🙋‍♀️ I'm passionate about AI, data analytics, intelligent systems, and process improvement.
 📚 I’m currently deepening my skills in machine learning, UX research, and systems design.
 🤝 I’m open to collaborating on data, AI, ML, and research-driven projects.
 💬 Ask me about analytics, intelligent systems, product thinking & workflow optimization.
-😄 Pronouns: She/her

 ⚡ Fun fact: I believe anyone is smart — you just have to give them the right chance and the right tools.

 ✨ Motto: Learn ➜ Build ➜ Improve ➜ Repeat